-Some children learn letters and sounds easily with exposure to alphabet books, environmental print, and sound play.
+Some children learn letters and their sounds easily with exposure to alphabet books, environmental print, and sound play.
 Other children require explicit instruction.
 This post is for teachers working with children who benefit from explicit instruction.

 Early in my teaching career, I was introduced to Orton-Gillingham methods through my cooperating teacher, a mentor teacher, and professional development.
 Over time, I drew from a number of resources.
 Although the specifics varied across the years, a mainstay in my instructional approach was the multi-sensory introduction of letters and sounds.
 This approach links the name of the letter, the sound the letter stands for, and its formation.

-Sequence of Letters
+The Sequence of Letters and Sounds

 Letter/ Sound Picture Cards